Loading...

 Ammonia emissions are increasingly scrutinised by environmental regulators and community stakeholders:

-The 0.1 ppm resolution enables detection of the moderate ammonia concentrations typical at facility boundaries and in surrounding communities, while the 100 ppm upper range covers near-source monitoring where concentrations are higher.
+The 10 ppb resolution enables detection of the moderate ammonia concentrations typical at facility boundaries and in surrounding communities, while the 100 ppm upper range covers near-source monitoring where concentrations are higher.

 The sensor operates across a 0–100 ppm detection range — significantly wider than the ppb-level ranges of the electrochemical NO2, SO2, and O3 sensors.
 This reflects the higher ambient concentrations encountered in ammonia monitoring applications, where facility boundary levels of 1–10 ppm are common and near-source concentrations can reach tens of ppm.

-Response time is under 60 seconds (t90), meaning the sensor reaches 90% of its final reading within one minute of a concentration change.
-This response speed is appropriate for the continuous monitoring applications where one-minute or five-minute averaging periods are standard.
+Response time is under 150 seconds (t90), meaning the sensor reaches 90% of its final reading within two and a half minutes of a concentration change.
+This response speed is appropriate for the continuous monitoring applications where five-minute or fifteen-minute averaging periods are standard.

 The low cross-sensitivity is a key performance advantage.
 At agricultural and waste sites, the atmosphere contains a complex mixture of gases including H2S, VOCs, and methane.
 An ammonia sensor with poor selectivity would produce artificially elevated readings in these mixed-gas environments.